AlexFigas/alexfigas.github.io/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+### `npm run deploy`

+`Build` the app and `Deploy` to the server.
+In my case, I only run npm run deploy when I want the GitHub page to be updated.
+Commits do not update the page.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`